great-northern-diver/loon/website/md/learn_bind.md

 The order of binding evaluation is as returned by <Tcl>bind state ids</Tcl><R>l_bind_state_ids</R> for those bindings that are triggered by a particular state change.
-For example, all bindings are triggered by a `selected` state change, hence changing the selected state of `p` would print `A`, `B`, `C`, `D`.
+For the above example all bindings are triggered by a `selected` state change, hence, changing the selected state of `p` would print `A`, `B`, `C` and `D`.
 The evaluation can be reversed/changed as follows

 <R>